keyboard shortcuts - Vim: refined paragraph jumping for tex files -

 improved mappings

-nnoremap <silent> g} \ :let old = @/ \ <bar>/^$\n\s*\zs\s<cr> \ <bar>:nohlsearch \ <bar>call histdel('/', -1) \ <bar>let @/ = old<cr> nnoremap <silent> g{ \ :let old = @/ \ <bar>?\(^$\n\s*\zs\s\)\<bar>\%^<cr> \ <bar>:nohlsearch \ <bar>call histdel('/', -1) \ <bar>let @/ = old<cr>
+nnoremap <silent> g} \ :let old = @/ \ <bar>/^$\n\s*\zs\s<cr> \ <bar>:nohlsearch \ <bar>call histdel('/', -1) \ <bar>let @/ = old<cr> nnoremap <silent> g{ \ :let old = @/ \ <bar>?\(^$\n\s*\zs\s\)\<bar>\%^<cr> \ <bar>:nohlsearch \ <bar>call histdel('/', -1) \ <bar>let @/ = old<cr> - do not pollute search history

 - by setting